cipherswami/joplin-plugin-secure-notes/README.md

 ## Features

-- 🔒 **Password-Protected Notes** - Encrypt sensitive notes with a password of your choice
+- 🔒 **Password-Protected** - Encrypt sensitive notes with a password of your choice
-- 👁️ **Read-Only View** - Preview encrypted notes without decrypting them permanently
+- 👁️ **Secure View** - Preview encrypted notes without decrypting them permanently
 - 📁 **Local Storage** - Encrypted notes are stored locally in Joplin's database
-- 🛡️ **Strong Encryption** - Uses industrial level AES encryption with Webcrypto API.
+- 🛡️ **Strong Encryption** - Uses industry-standard AES encryption with Webcrypto API.
 - 🔄 **Multiple Modes** - Supports AES-CBC, AES-CTR, and AES-GCM modes with 128-bit or 256-bit key sizes.

-## ⚠️ Disclaimer
+## **Disclaimer**

-**NO RECOVERY** - If you forget your password, your encrypted notes are **permanently lost**.
-There is no recovery method, no reset option.
-It is recomended to maintain backups of important data.
+**NO RECOVERY** – If you forget your password, your encrypted notes are permanently lost.
+There’s no way to recover or reset it.
+Please keep backups of anything important.

-**NO WARRANTIES** - This plugin is provided "as is" without any guarantees.
+**NO WARRANTIES** – This plugin is provided "as is" without any guarantees.
 While it uses industry-standard AES encryption, no system is 100% secure.
 The author is not liable for data loss or security issues.

-**Use at your own risk.
-By using this plugin, you accept these terms.**
+**_Use at your own risk.
+By using this plugin, you accept these terms._**

 ## Installation